rustyhann/interviewing-the-interviewer/company-organization.md

 * What is the average employement length and rentention rate of staff?

+## Structural

+* Describe the structure of the Organizaiton

+  * How did the organizational structure evolve to today?

+  * Was the growth organic?

+  * Are there any "committees" setup in the organization?

+    * How many committees are there, and how many people reside on each committee?

+* How does this structure empower the business and drive results?

+* How does this structure afford employees the ability to provide the best results possible?

 ## People

 * How are full-time candidates selected and qaulified?